DeFiGeek-Community/yamato-interface/src/components/svgs/HOW_TO_CONVERT.md

 ## Steps

-1. Set the source SVG files in `src/assets/sources`.
+1. Put the source SVG files in `src/assets/svg/sources`.
 2. `$ yarn svg:gen`
 3. You will see the converted ReactComponents in `src/components/svgs`.